 Standard features on the 1964 GTO included dual exhaust, seven-blade clutch-fan, stiffer springs, and larger diameter front sway bar.
 The exterior was set off by 14"x6" wheels, 7.50"×14" redline tires, non-functional hood scoops, and GTO badges.
-Performance options included quick-ratio steering, semi-metallic brake shoes, and limited-slip differential in a choice a gear ratios.
+Performance options included quick-ratio steering, semi-metallic brake shoes, and limited-slip differential in several choices of gear ratios.

 1965 Pontiac GTO

 The Tempest line, including the LeMans and GTO, was restyled for the 1965 model year.
-A new split grille had vertical headlights similar to the larger Pontiacs, revised taillights wrapped around the sides, and the rear deck was more slanted.
+A new split grille had vertical headlights similar to the larger Pontiacs, with revised taillights that wrapped around the sides of the car.
 Although the new hood's simulated scoop was non-functional, an optional dealer-installed ram-air kit included a metal underhood pan, scoop, and gasket, allowing cooler, denser air to enter the motor.

-Pontiac GTO sales more than doubled in its second year, with 8,319 sport coupes, 55,722 hardtop coupes, and 11,311 convertibles sold, making a combined total of 75,342.
+Pontiac GTO sales more than doubled in it's second year, with 8,319 sport coupes, 55,722 hardtop coupes, and 11,311 convertibles sold, a combined total of 75,342.
 Many people consider the GTO the first muscle car.